uviclibraries/gen-ai-research/8-local-docs.md

 If you have any questions or get stuck as you work through this GPT4All exercise, please ask the instructor for assistance.

 ## LocalDocs Plugin Capabilities
 The GPT4All _LocalDocs_ plugin allows you to query or ask questions about the contents of documents in a local folder on your computer.
+LocalDocs works by creating and maintaining an index of all data in a folder on your computer that you specify.
+This index consists of small chunks of each document that the LLM can receive as additional input when you ask it a question.
+The general technique this plugin uses is called Retrieval Augmented Generation (RAG).

 The main capabilities and limitations of the LocalDocs plugin include:

 **LocalDocs Can:**
 - Query groups of documents on your laptop with prompts or questions.
 - The documents in specific folders on your computer that you specify will be searched for snippets that can be used to provide context for an answer.
 - The most relevant snippets will be inserted into your prompts context, but it will be up to the underlying Large Language Model you have chosen to decide how best to use the provided context.
+- **LocalDocs currently supports plain text files** (.txt, .md, and .rst) **and PDF files** (.pdf).

 **LocalDocs Cannot:**
 - Answer general metadata queries (e.g. What documents do you know about?, Tell me about my documents)